oracle-weblogic/cloud-native-XWeeks/apm/README.md

 Save the AgentInstall.zip file.

 Locate a **valid** registration key with a large maximum that we will use for agent deployment.
 Click **Registration Keys** on the left side menu.
 Copy-paste your Registration Key value into your notes for AGENT_REGISTRATION_KEY.
+(If it is available please choose a key "RnnDsWj-zzlAqhPfbaho7haLsD")
 ![](images/05.read.reg.key.png)

 #### Upload Build Artifacts to Maven ####